We're pleased to introduce a new series of blogs.

 Today, more than five years since my diagnosis, I sometimes still cannot talk to my husband about what happens to me on a bad day.
 Yes, I still have them occasionally.
 And yes, I would love to say to someone, “I’ve had a bleeder of a day,” and not have that someone flinch.
 But people who have not been through the trials and travails of anal cancer cannot understand the literal crap we go through.

 There is the emotional component too.
 I was surprised and appalled to discover that some of my matches had to deal with the stigma of an anal cancer diagnosis.
 One of my matches told me about being shunned by her community as she was reeling from the diagnosis.
 She continued to be shunned by the community as she went through treatment because she had a cancer that had a stigma attached to it.

 If you choose to become a Peer-to-Peer mentor, you must be willing to be non-judgmental.
 You cannot judge the community.
 You can support the match.
 You can offer your ear.
 You can remind your match that a diagnosis of anal cancer does not make them an immoral person.

 If you choose to become a Peer-to-Peer mentor, you should be prepared to learn things outside the parameters of anal cancer.
 I was surprised to realize that most of my matches were caregivers for family members who were diagnosed with various cancers before my matches were diagnosed themselves.
 I am impressed and awed by their tenacity,

 There is a generosity of heart I have gleaned from my matches.
 They are caring and kind people.
 They deserve the same in kind.

-You can sign up to volunteer for our Peer to Peer support programme here.
 Do you have a story to share?
 Get in touch!